z3r0-c001/BrowserBackup/README.md

 - Windows 10/11 with WSL enabled
 - Python 3.8 or higher
-- Brave browser installed on Windows
+- Supported browser installed on Windows (Chrome, Edge, Brave, or custom Chromium-based browser)
 - Access to Windows user directories from WSL

 ### Setup